peteroupc/MailLib/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         PeterO.ITransform stream);

-Converts a character encoding into a character input stream.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: "encoding.GetDecoderInput(transform)".
+Converts a character encoding into a character input stream.
+In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: "encoding.GetDecoderInput(transform)".
 If the object's class already has a GetDecoderInput method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>